 Saving and investing the gap, increasing our retirement contributions, purchasing a sensible home, obtaining a 15-year versus 30-year mortgage, doing lots of DIY home maintenance and improvements, and selling our beloved Jeep Wrangler to drive older non-sexy vehicles, increased our net worth considerably.

-In a nutshell, with all of the above (and some helpful stock market growth), in four years we have:
+In a nutshell, with all of the above (and some profitable stock market growth), in four years we have: